sdziallas/comp55/docs/labs/9-Github.md

 necessarily want that picture to be added into git and stored on github as once you add it to the repository, it's a bit more difficult to get it out.
-Another thing could be certain development preferences that you have like having a dark color theme.
+Another thing could be certain development preferences that you have like having a certain text coloring theme.
 Git is agnostic about tracking changes it does not know much about your project, all it does is checks all the directories in your git repository for new files or files that are different than what's on the server and asks if you want to commit